Family Violence Prevention Program: Proposal Assessment Criteria 2018-2019

 ||Applicants must submit:

 FVPP funding decisions will be made through a competitive, merit-based process.
 Please note that as funding is limited, not every eligible project will receive funding.
-Project proposals can be up to a maximum of $50,000.
+Funding decisions will be communicated in May 2018.

 Accepted projects may not necessarily be re-funded in subsequent years.